crossplane-contrib/provider-aws/CODE_GENERATION.md

 ### Setup Controller

-The generated controller needs to be registered with the main controller manager.
+The generated controller needs to be registered with the main controller manager of the provider.
 Create a file called `pkg/controller/<serviceid>/setup.go` and add the setup function like the following:
 ```golang
 // SetupStage adds a controller that reconciles Stage.
 func SetupStage(mgr ctrl.Manager, l logging.Logger) error {